Glossary

 Population Amount of people consuming a resource.
 Also: population size.

-Population-Consumption Model A model relating population to available resources.
-Also referred to as the combined population model, the latest version of which show a population crash occurring in the 2020s.
+Population-Consumption Model A model relating population size to amount of used resources.
+Also referred to as the combined population model.

 Population Function (Pop.
 A, Pop.
 B) Mathematical function used to compute population size in the consumption model.
 Population in year "t" is P(t) = A(t)*t^B where the amount of resources is R(t), and A(t) = A(t-1)*R(t-1)/R(t-2).
 "A" is referred to as "Pop.
 A" and "B" is referred to as "Pop.
 B" or "Population B."